Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 to sysaudio, including any silence supplied for missing/late decoded audio.
 It is a submission-side timeline, not an estimate of what the listener hears.
 The already available `oxideav-sysaudio::Stream::latency()` API will be incorporated later when the wall-clock A/V controller is designed.
-Output-device selection, volume controls, surround/downmix policy, and Android audio output are likewise future application work.
+Output-device selection, volume controls, and surround/downmix policy remain future application work.
+Android now uses the native `oxideav-sysaudio` AAudio backend; real Android sessions therefore follow the same PCM timeline/output path rather than the previous mock sink.
-In particular, `oxideav-sysaudio` has no Android backend today, so real A/V opening on Android will fail cleanly until an Android backend (for example AAudio) is added.

 ### HLS successor-readahead validation